 AGRO 5008.
 SOILS OF PUERTO RICO (II).
 Three credit hours.
-Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: AGRO 5006.
+Two hours of lecture and three hours of laboratory per week.

-Study of the genesis and distribution of the soils of Puerto Rico, based on environmental conditions; classification of soils using the "Soil Taxonomy" system; evaluation of the morphological, chemical, physical, and mineralogical properties of soils with respect to agricultural and non-agricultural uses.
+Study of the genesis and distribution of the soils of Puerto Rico, based on environmental conditions; classification of soils using the "Soil Taxonomy" system; evaluation of the morphological, chemical, physical, and mineralogical properties of soils with respect to agricultural and not agricultural uses.
 Representative soil profiles are studied during field trips.